-- No wonder, the National Energy Policy document for Nigeria does indicate that "Energy has a major impact on every aspects of our socio-economic life.
+• The recap of this introduction is better expressed by a quotefrom our National Energy Policy, which says "Energy has a major impact on every aspects of our socio-economic life.
 It plays a vital role in the economic, social and political development of our nation.
 Inadequate supply of energy restricts socio-economic activities, limits economic growth and adversely affects the quality of life.
 Improvements in standards of living are manifested in increased food production, increased industrial output, the provision of efficient transportation, adequate shelter, healthcare and other human services.
 These will require increased energy consumption.
-Thus, our future energy requirements will continue to grow with increased in living standards, industrialization and a host of other socio-economic factors." - The National Energy Policy also identified energy not only a commodity for trade and income generation but also as an instrument for foreign policy in the promotion of international cooperation and development.
+Thus, our future energy requirements will continue to grow with increased in living standards, industrialization and a host of other socio-economic factors."

+• The National Energy Policy also identified energy not only a commodity for trade and income generation but also as an instrument for foreign policy in the promotion of international cooperation and development.

-2. Energy Resources & Infrastructure in Nigeria
+Energy Resources & Infrastructure in Nigeria